ARM-software/SCP-firmware/doc/cmake_readme.md

 ## Introduction

-The SCP-Firmware project is planned to move to CMake build system in near future.
-At present the build system is in experimental state.
-Please follow below instruction to build the SCP firmware using CMake.
+The SCP-Firmware project currently uses the CMake build system.
+Please follow the instructions below to build the SCP firmware using CMake.

 ### Quick start

-- Prerequisite
+- Prerequisites

 > - Ubuntu 18.04 or later
 > - git